 Great White Sharks are common in the rich feeding grounds around Stewart Island they frequently show up for these diving encounters – you might want to remember this! when you take a swim from of those idyllic white sand beaches scattered around the Island!?

 When To Visit

-While summer is the most popular time to visit the Stewart Island, when you visit depends on what you want to do – you can still fish or walk the tracks during the winter months.
+While summer is the most popular time to visit Stewart Island, but the best time to visit depends on what you want to do – you can still fish or walk the tracks during the winter months.

-Winter storms and muddy tracks will slow you down (Stewart Island tracks have become famous among Kiwi Trampers for its knee deep mud) but the huts are heated and offer a comfortable sanctuary after a hard day hiking.
+Winter storms and muddy tracks will slow you down (Stewart Island Tracks have become famous among Kiwi Trampers for soul-sucking knee-deep mud) but the huts are heated and offer a comfortable sanctuary after a hard day hiking.

-Don’t be put off by the time of year, whatever the season the weather changes every day anyway.
+Don’t be put off by the time of year, whatever the season the weather on Stewart Island changes dramatically each and every day anyway.

-If you are planning a visit to New Zealand and love nature then you should keep this rugged little island in mind – if you take the time to visit you will find it a welcoming, exciting, escape from the manic Tourist Traps on the mainland.
+If you are planning a visit to New Zealand and love nature then you should keep this rugged little island in mind – travelers who take the time to visit will find Stewart Island a welcoming, exciting, escape from Manic Tourist Traps on the Mainland.

-The ferry to Stewart Island leaves from Bluff it takes one hour to travel the 39 km across Foveaux Strait and docks at Oban, the island’s only town.
+The ferry to Stewart Island leaves from Bluff it takes one hour to travel the 39 km across Foveaux Strait and docks at Oban.